 A new series premiered on TLC this week— Plastic Wives, a reality show about women who are married to popular Hollywood cosmetic surgeons (and who have gone under the knife themselves).

-One of the women featured on the show, Danya Devon, says she’s hoping that the show will help remove the stigma that plastic surgery still carries for some people.
+One of the women featured on Plastic Wives, Danya Devon, says she’s hoping that the show will help remove the stigma that plastic surgery still carries for some people.

 I think that part of the reason plastic surgery is still targeted by negative stereotyping is the fact that many people who undergo cosmetic procedures prefer not to talk about it—so it’s encouraging that these women will be discussing their own surgeries (and other, nonsurgical, cosmetic procedures) openly.
 It could be the spark that ignites a more fairly balanced dialogue about plastic surgery.